Biltmore Corporation (Asheville) Return to Work Program

 The silent part of the equation is that the WC claims adjusters know that Temporary Total and Temporary Partial disability benefits are not part of the equation.
 Permanent Partial Disability and medical would be the only costs that a claims staff would assign to a file.
 This is an immediate mod-lowering technique.

-Biltmore also has a working relationship with their WC claims adjusters.
+The Biltmore Corporation also has a working relationship with their WC claims adjusters.
 I often see where employers do not involve the claims adjuster in their WC decisions.
 Many employers do not even know who their claims adjuster is and my likely have never spoken to the WC claims department.

-Making the WC claims process a team effort involving the claims adjuster will always reap benefits at the time of policy renewal.
+Making the WC claims to process a team effort involving the claims adjuster will always reap benefits at the time of policy renewal.